isomerpages/mlaw-corp/index.md

   money or disclose bank log-in details over a phone call.
 Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
-For more information, visit <a target="_blank" href="https://www.scamshield.gov.sg">www.scamshield.gov.sg</a>.</p>  <p>We are refreshing the Ministry of Law websites.
-Information from this website will be moved to <a target="_blank" href="https://www.mlaw.gov.sg">www.mlaw.gov.sg</a>
-  for a more seamless experience.
+For more information, visit <a target="_blank" href="https://www.scamshield.gov.sg">www.scamshield.gov.sg</a>. <br><br> We are refreshing the Ministry of Law websites.
+Information from this website will be moved to <a target="_blank" href="https://www.mlaw.gov.sg">www.mlaw.gov.sg</a> for a more seamless experience.
 Watch this space for updates.</p>
 sections:
   - hero:
       title: Ministry of Law Singapore